ThePaavero/youtubetracker/README.md

 This simple script is supposed to make tracking your embeds as easy as possible.

 ###It will...
-* Import YouTube's API script
+* Import YouTube's API script (async)
-* Add "enablejsapi=1" to your iframes' URLs
+* Add "enablejsapi=1" to your iframes' URLs if needed
 * Let you use your own code to track the events
 * Give you the video's data object as an argument (ID, title, duration, etc.)